 Even more so, if you want the bridal shower in question to be elegant and sophisticated but not cost more than the wedding itself.

 You may very well be panicking at even the thought of planning such a momentous event, but do not fear.
 The below top tips will help you every step of the way, from choosing the guest list to picking the perfect location to creating a menu that will have everyone drooling in anticipation.

 Take a deep breath, pop open your planner, and get ready for some seriously fabulous, budget-busting ideas.

 You may not be over the moon at the idea of asking your guests to pay towards your bridal shower, but it can be beneficial not to shoulder the total cost and hosting responsibilities yourself.
 It is completely acceptable to ask the other bridesmaids, for example, to chip in with some funds or take on certain aspects of the shower, such as the food or the decorations.

 Taking on the entire bridal shower yourself will only result in feelings of resentment and discontent.

 Plus, you are more than likely to find out that other members of the bridal party are more than willing to help, if not only to force their ideas on you!

 Again, this may sound harsh, but you can’t have every person who is invited to the wedding to the bridal shower unless you are a glutton for punishment and have money to burn.

-It is perfectly acceptable to only invite close family and friends to the bridal shower (don’t forget the mother in law!), with the average shower in the U.S having around 30 guests.
+It is perfectly acceptable to invite only close family and friends to the bridal shower (don’t forget the mother-in-law!).
+The average shower in the U.S has around 30 guests.
 Be sure to send out custom bridal shower invitations to make sure everyone RSVPs and to confirm the theme of the shower if there is one.